lawrence501/5e-cli/specialisations.md

 ## Tarot Cards

 ### Divination
-Whenever you Scry, you can choose for your Unlocked card to provide two options for its impact.
+Whenever the party Scries, you can choose for your Unlocked card to provide two options for its impact.

 Restriction: Rings you do this on cannot be used by other characters.